 Merchant cash advance

-Also called a business cash advance, this option is only applicable to those having cash flow problems who would need ten thousand dollars or less.
-Cash advances usually have very high interest rates meaning that you will almost certainly pay more in the long run than the initial loan, especially if you miss a payment.
+Also known as a business cash advance, this option is only applicable to those having cash flow problems who would need ten thousand dollars or less.
+Cash advances usually have very high-interest rates meaning that you will almost certainly pay more in the long run than the initial loan, especially if you miss a payment.
 Be certain you can repay on time before going this route.

 Business credit card

 If you can secure a credit card in your company name and make purchases and on-time payments, you can get financing and start building good business credit at the same time.
 Of course, the credit limit, interest rate, and terms of payment will vary, and each bank or credit union will have eligibility requirements, so this option will not work for everyone.